The Importance of Adding Mental Exercise to Your Dogs Routine

 Come Up With a Routine That Works for Your Dog

 While many behavioral problems stem from boredom the answer isn’t always add more exercise.
 Many times just adding in 5 minutes of training or interactive play each day can help alleviate those issues.

 Keeping your dog busy, happy and healthy is a balancing act.
 You need to find the right combination of activities that help keep your dog busy & entertained, not ones that just wear him out physically.

 We all know that a tired dog is a good dog, but when your dog has ran 5 miles & still acts a fool it’s a little discouraging to say the least.
 And from what I understand that’s not uncommon at all for athletic breeds like Huskies.
 If your dog is still amped up after a nice jog you’re not alone – not all dogs get worn out from physical activity alone, and in some cases it just gives them more energy.

-The theory that a tired dog is a good dog isn’t exactly bad – but it doesn’t account for all dogs.
-I’m not saying to do less exercise with your dog – I’m saying that many dogs need mental exercise added in as well.
+The theory that a tired dog is a good dog isn’t exactly bad — but it doesn’t account for all dogs.
+I’m not advocating for less physical activity — I’m saying that many dogs benefits from some adding in some mentally stimulating activities as well.

 Add in just 5 extra minutes of interactive play or training each day and go from there.
 Some dogs will thrive with more – but it’s up to you to create that routine that works for your dog — the one that keeps them happy.